front-end-intermediate/session-11-reactintro/readme.md

 ### Get the pirate object into state.

-The key difference between props and state is that state is internal and controlled by the component itself, while props are external and controlled by whatever renders the component. - [ref](http://buildwithreact.com/tutorial/state)
+The key difference between props and [state](https://facebook.github.io/react-native/docs/state.html) is that state is internal and controlled by the component itself, while props are external and controlled by whatever renders the component. - [ref](http://buildwithreact.com/tutorial/state)

-We initialize state in App.js:
+We initialize state in App.js.

+* App

 ```
 class App extends Component {